league-curriculum/java-modules/levels/Level0/Module0/src/_02_code_flow/_1_robot_square/.web/index.md

 ## Goal:

-Use a loop to draw a square using a Robot
+Use a loop to draw a square using a Robot????

 ## Steps: